cthlbrennan/Baby-Jay-Productions/README.md

 - Social Media Links
     - The links will lead to Siobhan's relevant socials, not placeholders.
 - Photos
-    - Higher quality resolution photographs would be needed in the future, especially for the hero images.
+    - Higher-quality resolution photographs would be needed in the future, especially for the hero images.

 ## Tools & Technologies Used